realparmesan/doggo-breading-site/content/english/sections/testimonial.md

 ---
 enable: true
-title: "What Adopters Say About Mahia Pups"
+title: "What Adopters Say About Kabana Kennels"
 description: "Don't just take our word for it - hear from some of our satisfied adopters!
-Check out some of our testimonials below to see what others are saying about Mahia Pups."
+Check out some of our testimonials below to see what others are saying about Kabana Kennels."

 # Testimonials
 testimonials: